Ilan is a huge fan of anime and video games since he can remember himself. He is also an aspiring author who wishes to write fantasy novels.

 - Gorgeous art direction and beautifully animated and choreographed action sequences

-- First arc is hampered by rushed pacing, filler and indecision whether it wants to tell an overarching story or episodic narratives
+- The first arc is hampered by rushed pacing, filler and indecision whether it wants to tell an overarching story or episodic narratives

-- Second arc is a mess in almost every way
+- The second arc is a mess in almost every way

 - Stock main characters with lack of distinctive personalities, especially Kirito